Mutual Recognition Agreements FAQs

 Are references required by CPA Ireland?

 Yes.
-Applications for membership must be supported by two references.
+Applications for membership must be supported by two professional written letters of reference.
 One of these must be from a principal at your present or past employment.
 A second reference is required, preferably from a member of the CPA Institute, or alternatively from a professional accountant who, in turn, is a member of an Institute that is a member of the International Federation of Accountants (IFAC).

 How long will it take for my CPA Ireland membership application to be processed?